CA-Virtual-API-Examples/HardwareStore/README.md

 # HardwareStore

-This is a virtualized sample of a simple book store api.
+This is a virtualized sample of a simple hardware store api.

 There are two groups of request-response pairs: Customers and Orders.